Analytic properties of Stretch maps and geodesic laminations: Best Lipschitz maps and their -approximations

-\end{proof} A critical point of the functional $J_p=||du||^p_{sv^p}$ is called a {\it{Schatten-von Neumann $p$-harmonic map}} or simply a {\it{$J_p$-harmonic map.}} Since we are only considering the case when $N$ has non-positive curvature we will show (cf. Corollary~\ref{cor:convex}) that every $J_p$-harmonic map is a minimizer.
-We will call such a map simply a {\it$J_p$-minimizing map} or a {\it$J_p$-minimizer}. $J_p$-harmonic maps should not be confused with the usual $p$-harmonic maps which are critical points of the {\it{different functional}}
+Here $D=D_u$ is the pullback of the Levi-Civita connection on $u^{-1}(TN)$. \end{proposition} A critical point of the functional $J_p=||du||^p_{sv^p}$ is called a {\it{Schatten $p$-harmonic map}} or simply a {\it{$J_p$-harmonic map.}} We are mainly interested in the case when $N$ has non-positive curvature.
+We will show (cf. Corollary~\ref{cor:convex}) that in this case every $J_p$-harmonic map is a minimizer.
+Otherwise we restrict to minimizers and we call such a map a {\it$J_p$-minimizing map} or a {\it$J_p$-minimizer}. $J_p$-harmonic maps should not be confused with the usual $p$-harmonic maps which are critical points of the {\it{different functional}}

 The same can be said for the infinity norms.
-We define the $L^\infty$ norm of $du$ as $||du||_{L^\infty}=\it{essup} |du|_2$. {\it In general this is different from the Lipschitz constant which is related to the the operator norm $||.||_{sv^\infty}$} (unless one of the dimensions is one).
+The $L^\infty$ norm of $du$ is defined as $||du||_{L^\infty}=\it{essup} |du|_2$. {\it In general this is different from the Lipschitz constant which is related to the the operator norm $||.||_{sv^\infty}$} (unless one of the dimensions is one).